Find the length of the tangent drawn to a circle of radius 8 cm, from a point which is at a distance of 10 cm from the centre of the circle.

 Hence, PD = 6 cm.

-In the given figure, two circles intersect each other at the points A and B. If PQ and PR are tangents to these circles from a point P on AB produced, show that PQ = PR.
+In the given figure, two circles intersect each other at the points A and B. If PQ and PR are tangents to these circles from a point P on BA produced, show that PQ = PR.

 Answer